 Mr D was 15 years old when he developed pain in his right testicle.
 He visited his local A&E department where, following examination, he was diagnosed with an infection.
 He was prescribed antibiotics and then sent home.

-Mr D initially seemed to make a full recovery until, around 5 months since his visit to A&E, he developed severe pain in his left testicle.
+Mr D initially seemed to make a full recovery until around 5 months after his visit to A&E, when he developed severe pain in his left testicle.
 He returned to A&E where his left testicle was found to be abnormally firm and tender.
-On this occasion he was referred to a Urologist who, following examination, concluded that the testicular pain was as a result of infection.
+On this occasion he was referred to a urologist who, following examination, concluded that the testicular pain was as a result of infection.
 Mr D was in such pain that he was prescribed Morphine but was discharged home.

 At home, Mr D’s pain deteriorated even further.
 Within 4 days, he returned to A&E. It was noted that his left testicle was swollen, tender and the skin was red.
 No problems were found in relation to the right testicle.